KaiMagnusMueller/kaimagnus.de/_posts/2021-05-20-destinations-website.md

 media: "image"
 path: assets/img/articles/website-final2x.png
 alt: ""
-caption: "Our final design. " %}
+caption: "Final design concept for our site." %}

-Here a look at our final design, or view the website live at [build-destinations.com](https://www.dev.build-destinations.com).
+Here is a look at our final design, or view the website live at [build-destinations.com](https://www.dev.build-destinations.com).

 As stated before, it uses a white background paired with black text and some highlight colors.
 We use the Sofia Pro typeface for headings and large text and Libre Baskerville for paragraph texts.
-Sections are separated by a thin black lines and can be divided into two and three columns.
-To draw a visitors eyes' to content elements, we designed a series of small geometric shapes that are applied at random.
+Sections are separated by thin black lines and can be divided into two and three columns.
+To draw our visitors eyes to content elements, we designed a series of small geometric shapes that are applied at random.

 The main page serves as an Introduction to our project with a tagline, the three main goals of our design and a link for further reading about our concept.
 Next is a collage of our main features acting as an eye-catcher.
 Below is a list of features similar to our old website and finally a link to our journal.

 ## Facilitating Discussion